Accenture/mercury-composable/guides/CHAPTER-9.md

 They are mostly convenient methods and utilities.
 The engine is fully encapsulated and any internal API changes are not likely to impact your applications.

-## Optional Event Scripting
+## Event Scripting

-To further reduce coding effort, you can perform "event orchestration" by configuration using "Event Script".
+To further reduce coding effort, you can perform "event choreography" by configuration using "Event Script".
-It is available as an enterprise add-on module from Accenture.
+Please refer to Event Script syntax in [Chapter 4](CHAPTER-4.md)

 ## Co-existence with other development frameworks